dokryconn/Dokters-Prescription/README.md

 - Google Chrome (5 custom shortcuts)
 - Brave Browser (5 custom shortcuts)

+- Additional template coding included in the script sllows you to launch / toggle programs

+(edit script to add these functions for your specific programs.

 **NOTE:** The program specific keyboard shortcuts are only enabled while the corresponding program window is active.